PHart3/MATH-course-notes/README.md

-These are notes I've made for various math courses and seminars.
+Some notes I've made on various math topics.